David Bowie: Painter and art collector

 Bowie was a painter and artist.
-He moved to Switzerland in 1976, purchasing a chalet in the hills to the north of Lake Geneva.
-In the new environment, his cocaine use decreased and he found time for other pursuits outside his musical career.
-He devoted more time to his painting, and produced a number of post-modernist pieces.
+He moved to Switzerland in 1976, purchasing a chalet in the hills north of Lake Geneva.
+In the new environment, his cocaine use decreased, and he devoted more time to his painting, producing a number of post-modernist pieces.
 When on tour, he took to sketching in a notebook, and photographing scenes for later reference.
 Visiting galleries in Geneva and the Brücke Museum in Berlin, Bowie became, in the words of Sandford, "a prolific producer and collector of contemporary art. ...
 Not only did he become a well-known patron of expressionist art: locked in Clos des Mésanges he began an intensive self-improvement course in classical music and literature, and started work on an autobiography."

-One of Bowie's paintings sold at auction in late 1990 for $500, and the cover for his 1995 album Outside is a close-up of a self-portrait (from a series of five) he painted that same year.
+One of Bowie's paintings sold at auction in late 1990 for $500, and the cover for his 1995 album Outside is a close-up of a self-portrait he painted that year.
 His first solo show, titled New Afro/Pagan and Work: 1975–1995, was in 1995 at The Gallery in Cork Street, London.
 In 1997, he founded the publishing company 21 Publishing, whose first title was Blimey! – From Bohemia to Britpop: London Art World from Francis Bacon to Damien Hirst by Matthew Collings.
 A year later, Bowie was invited to join the editorial board of the journal Modern Painters, and participated in the Nat Tate art hoax later that year.
 The same year, during an interview with Michael Kimmelman for The New York Times, he said "Art was, seriously, the only thing I'd ever wanted to own."
 Subsequently, in a 1999 interview for the BBC, he said "The only thing I buy obsessively and addictively is art".
-His art collection, which included works by Damien Hirst, Derek Boshier, Frank Auerbach, Henry Moore, and Jean-Michel Basquiat among others, was valued at over £10m in mid-2016.
+His art collection, which included works by Damien Hirst, Derek Boshier, Frank Auerbach, Henry Moore, and Jean-Michel Basquiat among others, was valued at over £10 million in mid-2016.

 After his death, his family decided to sell most of the collection because they "didn't have the space" to store it.
-On 10 and 11 November, three auctions were held at Sotheby's in London, first with 47 lots and second with 208 paintings, drawings, and sculptures, third with 100 design lots.
-The items on sale represented about 65 per cent of the collection.
-Exhibition of the works in the auction attracted 51,470 visitors, the auction itself was attended by 1,750 bidders, with over 1,000 more bidding online.
-The auctions has overall sale total £32.9 million (app. $41.5 million), while the highest-selling item, Basquiat's graffiti-inspired painting Air Power, sold for £7.09 million.
+On 10 and 11 November, three auctions were held at Sotheby's in London.
+Exhibition of the works in the auction attracted 51,470 visitors; the auction was attended by 1,750 bidders, with over 1,000 more bidding online.
+The auction's overall sale total was £32.9 million (app. $41.5 million), while the highest-selling item, Basquiat's graffiti-inspired painting Air Power, sold for £7.09 million.